pto365/tenants/p/a/n/pandora/index.md

 ## Which tool to use when

 - [Online Meetings](https://preview.app.jumpto365.com/scenario/generic/pandora-online-meetings/default)

-- ... will be extended
+... will be extended

 ## A word from the authors of the tool
-We hope that you will love it, cheers from
+We hope that you will love it, cheers ...

 ![COMPONENT](https://dummyimage.com/300x200/000/fff&text=MattNiels&/MattNiels)